Mobility for Studies outside of the EU

 2. Fill in the Learning Agreement (section: After the mobility) and deliver it to the Office of International Relations together with the Transcript of Records.

-The dossier will be discussed at the first committee of the student’s degree and will then be passed on to the relevant administrative office which will register the exams and the grades in the student’s page (at this point they will be visible on SOL).
+The dossier will be discussed at the first committee meeting of the student’s degree and will then be passed on to the relevant administrative office which will register the exams and the grades on the student’s page (at this point they will be visible on SOL).

 Recognition of the foreign language exam

-for the selection process for Extra-European mobility for the academic year 2021/22.
+for the selection process for EXTRA-European mobility for the academic year 2023/24.